arisculala/finderai-chat/README.md

 cd finderai-chat
 ```

-- Run the schema migration (TODO: integration to liquibase)

 **2. Configure Environment Variables**
 Create a `.env.local` file in the project root and define the backend API URL and AI provider settings: